alexjvr1/Velocity2020/NucelotideDiversityPlot.md

 ```

-We need vcf files with all sites
+We need vcf files with all sites.
 ```
 #Change -v to 0 in variant calling submission script to output all sites.